 Preparing for an appointment

-Whether you first see your family doctor or get emergency care, you'll likely be referred to a doctor trained in heart conditions (cardiologist) for one or more appointments for a complete evaluation.
+Whether you first see your family health care provider or get emergency care, you'll likely be referred to a doctor trained in heart conditions (cardiologist) for a complete evaluation.

-If possible, bring along a family member or friend who can give some moral support and help you keep track of new information.
-Because there may be a lot to discuss, it will be helpful to prepare a list of questions ahead of time.
+If possible, bring along a family member or friend who can provide support and help you remember any new information.
+Because there may be a lot to discuss, it may be helpful to prepare a list of questions ahead of time.

 Your list should include:

-- Symptoms you've experienced, including any that may seem unrelated to your heart
+- Symptoms that you've had, including any that may seem unrelated to your heart

 - Key personal information, including any major stresses or recent life changes

 List your questions from most important to least important in case time runs out.
-Basic questions to ask your doctor include:
+Basic questions include:

 - What is likely causing my fast heart rate?